-- LA Grad- 1/20/2015Anonymous • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- LA Grad- 1/20/2015Anonymous • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 A fantastic program - Dan Pickett is one of the most well-regarded leaders in the Boston ruby community, and he has put together a really great team of instructors.
 Awesome people, curriculum second to none.
 More than that, the 6-month post-grad support is real.
 The experience engineers at LA are really genuine people as well as stellar engineers - ping them with a question a month after the program is over and you'll get a response.
 If your heart is 100% in it, you'll get quite a bit more from LA than you could from comparable programs.

-- Dave LA Review- 1/20/2015Dave Poirier • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Dave LA Review- 1/20/2015Dave Poirier • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 Prior to attending Launch Academy, I was somewhat skeptical about the bootcamp education model.
 Bootcamps require a large upfront tuition payment and I wasn't sure if potential employers would take these non-traditional training programs seriously.

 I found Launch Academy particularly appealing because they offered full-stack training which includes database, back-end and front-end development.
 After thoughtful consideration I decided to attend.
 I knew I wanted to be a web developer and attending a bootcamp seemed like the most efficient way to successfully transition into the industry.